EDUC 139, 239, 339, 439 Special Topics

 EDUC 320 Introduction to Reading

-Based on a synthesis of research identifying characteristics of highly effective reading teachers, this course focuses on five pillars of effective reading instruction: teacher knowledge, classroom assessment, effective practice, differentiating instruction, and family/community connections.
-Special attention is paid to language acquisition, phonics and word identification, fluency, vocabulary, comprehension and reading assessment.
-This course may be used to meet the reading requirement for Wisconsin certification.
+Based on a synthesis of research identifying characteristics of highly effective reading teachers, this course focuses on seven pillars of effective reading instruction: teacher knowledge, classroom assessment, evidence-based teaching practices, response to intervention (RTI), motivation and engagement, technology and new literacies, and family & community connections.
+Special attention is paid to oral language acquisition, phonemic awareness, phonics and word identification, fluency, vocabulary, comprehension and reading assessment.
 Fall enrollment is recommended for those seeking reading endorsement certification.

 EDUC 321 Clinical Experience II: Literacy in Elementary/Middle School